nsacyber/RandPassGenerator/RandPassGenerator/README.txt

 -ppurl U  Use the URL U to load words for passphrase (default: use internal list)

--pwcs P   Use character pattern P for characters to use in passwords (lowercase letter, uppercase letter, number, special character, or combination) -log F    Log all operations to the log file F (default: ./randpass.log)
+-pwcs P   Use character pattern P for characters to use in passwords (lowercase letter, uppercase letter, number, special character, or combination)

+-pwcustom F   Use contents of file F as a custom character set, non-printable characters ignored

+-log F    Log all operations to the log file F (default: ./randpass.log)

 -out F    Write output to file F (default: writes to stdout)